tfha/syntetic_rock_joint_generation_for_ml/README.md

 - **Precision and Recall**: Precision indicates how many of the predicted joint traces are accurate, while recall shows how many of the true joint traces were detected.
 Balancing these metrics is key for generalising to different rock masses, as some joints may be subtle and easily missed (low recall) or overestimated (low precision)

-We illustrate the prediction mask images in fiftyone, where the predicted mask is overlaid on the original image.
+We illustrate the prediction mask images qualitatively in `fiftyone`, where the predicted mask is overlaid on the original image.
 This allows us to visually inspect the model's performance and identify any potential issues with the model's predictions.

 ## Installation